dovecot/documentation/source/developer_manual/design/istreams.rst

       not be called if ``memarea`` has refcount>1.
 Otherwise that could be modifying a snapshotted memarea.

-The snapshots have made implementing slightly more complicated than earlier.
+The snapshots have made implementing istreams slightly more complicated than earlier.
 There are a few different ways to implement istreams:

 -  Always point ``buffer=w_buffer`` and use ``i_stream_try_alloc()``